meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/README.md

 - Audience: **interdisciplinary undergraduates**: You do not need a deep ML background.
 You **do** need to be comfortable with basic linear algebra and calculus, and willing to brush up probability.
-- Time commitment: ~8 weeks, ~10–15 hours/week.
-- One mentor + one (or a few) mentees.

 If you've never written a Python program with NumPy, do [Week 0](#week-0-setup--prerequisites) first.